Junior Guilders

 The Junior Guilders are a singing group associated with the Lucille Ball Little Theatre of Jamestown, New York.
 Founded in 1983 by Helen Merrill and Lucille Miller, the Guilders get together each week to practice their singing, dancing, and acting.
 Their ages range from 7 to 16 and they use a wide variety of styles, including folk, jazz, blues, and rock and roll.

 History

 Following Director Fredericka Woodard's casting of child orphans in the Little Theatre of Jamestown's production of Annie in 1982, numerous girls, heartbroken at not being cast but very talented in turn, gave Woodard the idea to establish a children's group of young performers.
 Woodard gave the idea to theater board member, actress, and friend, Helen Merrill.
 After almost being denied by the Board of Directors of LTJ, Merrill established the group in 1983 with longtime theater accompanist, Lucille Miller, accompanying the group on piano.
 Since that time, the group has grown from a dozen children to almost 40 performers.
 Helen Merrill remains its director.
 She also established and directs Children Sing, a minor organization of the Junior Guilders.
 Most Junior Guilders were formerly Children Sing members.
+Merrill died December 27, 2024.